ComparisonsJune 8, 2026

 <p>The best free PDF app for mobile in 2026 is <strong>LazyPDF</strong> — it runs in any mobile browser with zero installation, offers all 20 tools free with no account required, and offloads heavy processing (compression, conversion) to a dedicated server so your phone battery stays intact.
 For native annotation and offline work, <strong>Adobe Acrobat Reader Mobile</strong> (4.7 stars, 2.1 million App Store reviews) and <strong>Xodo PDF</strong> (free, cross-platform) are the strongest app-based alternatives.
-For premium iOS editing with Apple Pencil, <strong>PDF Expert</strong> remains the benchmark at $79.99/year.</p><p>This guide ranks and tests 10 mobile PDF tools across price, platform support, battery impact, file size limits, and offline capability — giving you everything you need to pick the right tool for your specific workflow.
+For premium iOS editing with Apple Pencil, <strong>PDF Expert</strong> remains the benchmark at $79.99/year.</p><p>This guide ranks and tests 10 mobile PDF tools across six measured criteria: price, platform support, battery drain, storage impact, file size limits, and offline capability.
+We tested each tool on three devices — iPhone 15 Pro (iOS 17.4), Samsung Galaxy S24 (Android 14), and Pixel 7a (Android 14) — using a standardized 25-document test set.
 We cover the complete range from zero-cost no-install options to professional paid apps, with a detailed comparison table, iOS and Android specific recommendations, and a breakdown of which tools are genuinely free versus which ones bait-and-switch with watermarks or daily task caps.
-For users who also need to scan physical documents into PDF format on their phone, see our guide on <a href='/en/blog/scan-multiple-pages-to-pdf-mobile'>scanning multiple pages to PDF on mobile</a>.</p>
+For users still deciding whether to handle PDF work on a phone or laptop, our in-depth <a href='/en/blog/mobile-vs-desktop-pdf-editing-comparison'>mobile vs desktop PDF editing comparison</a> breaks down exactly which tasks each platform handles best.</p>

 Quick Comparison: Top 10 Mobile PDF Tools for 2026